Gantt Chart Maker Open App

 Months 9–11

 ED notifications mid-December.
 EA mid-December to February.
 RD notifications March to early April.
 Compare financial aid packages (negotiate if needed).
-Final decision and deposit due May 1 — the universal decision day in US admissions.
+Final decision and deposit due May 1.
+The universal decision day in US admissions.

 • ED notification (mid-December)